 Reasons for Addiction Treatment

-- Isolating yourself from friends and family in order to use it in privacy.
-You may isolate your usage enough that friends and family are not truly aware of your addiction.
+- Isolating yourself from friends and family to use it in privacy.
+You may isolate your usage enough that friends and family are unaware of your addiction.

-- Getting into financial trouble or assuming large amounts of debt in order to purchase illicit drugs and alcohol.
+- Getting into financial trouble or assuming large amounts of debt to purchase illicit drugs and alcohol.

 - Losing your job, family, property, and other relationships due to substance abuse.